CSIRO-enviro-informatics/LODE/README.md

 ### Running LODE <a name="runningLODE"></a>
 1. Run `Apache HTTP Server`.
 2. Open `Command Prompt` and change directory to the root directory of LODE.
 3. On the command line, type `mvn clean jetty:run`.
-The first time running this command will download all the dependencies for LODE Make sure to accept the `Windows Security Alert` prompt .
+The first time running this command will download all of the dependencies for LODE.
+Make sure to accept the `Windows Security Alert` prompt.
 Once finished, Maven will automatically deploy an instance of LODE in Tomcat.
 4. In your favourite browser, navigate to `http://localhost/index.html` to start the LODE service.

 ---